pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

 **Execrcise 5: Counting the number of Roads and Buildings**

-The importance of counting the information on this workshop is important to make sure that the same data is used and the results will be the same in the exercises.
+The importance of counting the information on this workshop is to make sure that the same data is used and consequently the results are same.
 Also, some of the rows can be seen to  understand the structure of the table and how the data is stored in it.

 .. literalinclude:: ../scripts/un_sdg/sdg3/all_exercises_sdg3.sql
     :start-after: \o Exercise_5.txt
     :end-before:  \o Exercise_6.txt
-    :language: postgresql
+    :language: sql
     :linenos:

 :ref:`Query results for Chapter 3 Exercise 5`